Rainbow Plaque

 My Beautiful Laundrette

-Starring Daniel Day–Lewis and Gordon Warnecke, and directed by Stephen Fears with an Oscar-nominated original screenplay by Hanif Kureishi, My Beautiful Laundrette broke major ground in its bold exploration of race and sexuality in Thatcher-era London.
-The film’s depiction of, and significance to, British South Asian and LGBTQ+ communities cannot be overstated.
+Starring Daniel Day-Lewis and Gordon Warnecke and directed by Stephen Frears with an original screenplay by Hanif Kureishi, My Beautiful Laundrette (1985) broke major ground in its exploration of race and sexuality in Thatcher-era London.
+The film’s depiction of, and significance to, British South Asian and LGBTQIA+ communities cannot be overstated.

 Visiting Information